 In Los Angeles County, there are different types of restraining or protective orders that could be issued against you by the court.
 A violation will subject you to penalties under Penal Code 273.6.
 A domestic violence restraining order is designed to protect you against abuse from your intimate partner.
 A civil harassment restraining order is designed to protect you from someone else that is not your intimate partner, such as a co-worker or neighbor.
 An elder or dependent adult abuse restraining order is designed to protect elders who are 65 or older, and defendant adults between 18 and 64 years old who have disabilities, and prohibits any type of physical, emotional or financial abuse.
 A workplace violence restraining order is designed to protect employees against threatened or actual violence at work.
+A violation of these orders could result in a contempt of court under California Penal Code Section 166.
 Let’s take a closer look at how they are issued and what type of protection they provide.

 Emergency Protective Orders (EPO)

 Police officers who responded to the scene after a call of domestic violence can call a judge and make a request for an immediate EPO which would prohibit the alleged abuser from having any type of contact with the victim.
 If the abuser is still at the scene, the police will tell them the EPO takes effect immediately.
 The EPO last for 7 days.
 Afterwards, the alleged victim would need go to court and request a temporary restraining order, commonly known as a “TRO.”

 Temporary Restraining Orders (TRO)